jxxcarlson/ai-search-tool/README.md

 4. **First time model download**: The first time you run the system, it will download the sentence transformer model (all-MiniLM-L6-v2), which may take a few minutes.

+5. **Claude API errors**: If you see a 503 error when using the Ask Claude feature:
+   - Make sure you've set the ANTHROPIC_API_KEY environment variable
+   - Ensure the API key is set in the same terminal session where you start the server
+   - Verify your API key is valid and has appropriate permissions

 ## Features

 - **Semantic Search**: Uses sentence transformers to find documents by meaning, not just keywords